wekan/wekan-bash-install-autoupgrade/README.md

 Ah, well, you're reading, hey?
 Here's our little story.

+Once upon a time, everything was beautiful.

+The sun shined, baby seals were killed by thousands, it was easy to install Wekan, and patriarchy gladly ruled the world.

+But then one day, some mongodb Gods In The Sky decided they should change the software's licensing.

-Some day, mongodb decided it should change its licensing, and since it was restricting the freedom of its users Debian to remove mongodb packages from its new repositories.
+Turns out it was restricting the freedom of users.

+It didn't take long for the Debian Knights of the White Keyboard to react.

+They steadily removed all mongodb packages from new repositories starting with the release of Buster.

+The poor people were miserable.

-Installing mongodb on Debian 10 «Buster» is a mess, and it doesn't look like mongodb has made any move to fix it.
+Well, they were miserable already but now installing mongodb on Debian 10 «Buster» was a mess.

-So meanwhile, you're better off running
+The mongodb Gods did not see fit to fix it, probably because that meant selling more Cloud installs which they fed upon.

+And here it is childs, you've got to run Wekan on Stretch because the upper management got messy.

+Now get back to work, you peons.